MITgcm/MITgcm/doc/examples/deep_convection/deep_convection.rst

 -  doubly-periodic with cubic geometry

--  has 50 m resolution in :math:`x, y, z`
+-  discretized with 50 m resolution in :math:`x, y, z`

 -  Cartesian

--  is on an :math:`f`-plane
+-  on an :math:`f`-plane

 -  using a linear equation of state